monikase/AI_Ethics/Fairness_Implementation_Playbook/5_Case_Study.md

 ## 8. Step 5: Validation & Compliance (RCG + FAST)

-Validation outputs were transformed into compliance artifacts using the RCG :contentReference[oaicite:5]{index=5}:
+Validation outputs were transformed into compliance artifacts using the RCG:

 - Model cards
 - Fairness reports